ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_provisioning.rst

 adom
 ++++

-- Description: The administrative domain (admon) the configuration belongs to
+- Description: The administrative domain (admon) the configuration belongs to.

-- Required: True
+- default: root

 description
 +++++++++++